Sheldon-Lloyd/Cyber.Beast/comic/miniajax/readme.md

   Minia:
 ### 7. Approach To The Inmost Cave
+- Minia suggests enlisting Makkusu as a cyvolter
 ### 8. Ordeal
+Avis is accused of being a cyvolter and is killed by Kyshumu
 ### 9. Reward (Seizing The Sword)
+Minia is called up to join the cyvolters to replace Avis
 ## Act 3
 ### 10. The Road Back
 ### 11. Resurrection